gileck/book-reader-app/feature-plans/sentence-highlighting-mode.md

 # Sentence Highlighting Mode Feature Plan

+**Status**: ✅ **IMPLEMENTED** - This feature is now part of the core reader architecture following the sentence-chunk audio refactor.

-This plan outlines the implementation of sentence-level highlighting as an alternative to the current word-level highlighting system in the Reader component.
+This plan outlined the implementation of sentence-level highlighting as an alternative to the current word-level highlighting system in the Reader component.

 ## 1. **High-Level Solution**